Glenn's Driving Service

 ever stopping.
 You can help support my travel addiction by taking advantage of my driving

 For a reasonable fee, I will drive your vehicle and its contents between any two places in North America (except Canada to Canada).
 I specialize in situations that regular transport companies can't handle, including pets, vehicles packed with possessions and unusual or oversize vehicles.
-(My only limits are that I won't drive commercial vehicles or carrying humans.)
+(My only limits are that I won't drive commercial vehicles or carry humans.)

 I started this business when I was laid off in 2008 from US Airways in Las Vegas, where I had been a ramp worker.
 I was allowed to keep my free flight for three years, and I took advantage of this windfall to start this service

 (since I could fly for free to and from my drives).
 Now, I no longer have the